Primary School: The International Baccalaureate Primary Years Programme

 LIS highlights the importance of teamwork and community involvement.
-Students are encourages to work together to create a positive and supportive learning environment and extend their positive impact beyond the classroom.
+Students are encouraged to work together to create a positive and supportive learning environment and extend their positive impact beyond the classroom.

 - use language to communicate effectively:

-Effective communication is a fundamental skills.
-At LIS students are expected to be proficient in using language to express their ideas, thoughts and feelings clearly and confidently.
+Effective communication is a fundamental skill.
+At LIS students are expected to be proficient in using language to express their ideas, thoughts, and feelings clearly and confidently.

 - think critically and apply knowledge and skills in a variety of situations: